01 Feb Investing in Commercial Property – A How to Guide

 Service stations, office blocks, industrial warehouses, retail shops, café’s, doctor’s surgeries, car parks, car washes, hotels, shopping centres…..you get the point.

-The tiniest of shopfronts down a dark and quiet alley to the largest of office buildings in the biggest cities in the world and everything in between.
+From the tiniest of shopfronts down a dark and quiet alley to the largest of office buildings in the biggest cities in the world, and everything in between.

 Types of Commercial Property.